 9. Pushing the Limits

-I have come across people from all sect of life.
+I have come across people from all sects of life.
 Individuals who sustain their success are the ones who consistently work beyond what is required.

-A video from Gary Vaynerchuk which says how a side hustle can change life.
+A video from Gary Vaynerchuk says how a side hustle can change a life.